Why are Scottish lawyers threatening to boycott rape trials?

 Murray Etherington, president of the Law Society of Scotland, said that "undermining the foundations of the Scottish justice system to increase conviction rates is a dangerous approach which will create a serious risk of injustice".

-And prominent defence lawyer Thomas Ross QC has warned of a possible "witch hunt" against judges if they do not convict more people of sexual offences.
+And prominent defence lawyer Thomas Ross KC has warned of a possible "witch hunt" against judges if they do not convict more people of sexual offences.

 The Scottish Solicitors Bar Association (SSBA), which represents criminal defence lawyers, has said it is likely to ballot its members on whether they should take part in any pilot, with a number of legal firms and local bar associations already announcing that they want nothing to do with it.